 - Trivet that comes with the Instant Pot

 - Kitchen scale, unless you already know the weight of your chicken

 - Tongs (I find this style works best for chicken wrangling)

 - Tin foil - about 1' in length

 - Gravy boat or measuring cup – optional

-Chicken: If you’re not sure how much your chicken weighs, you should find out by weighing it on a kitchen scale.
-I have tested this recipe with chickens ranging in weight between 3 and 4 pounds – chickens closer to 3 lbs require 24 minutes of total cooking time and chickens closer to 4 lbs require 32 minutes of total cooking time.
+If you're not sure how much your chicken weighs, you should find out by weighing it on a kitchen scale.
+I have tested this recipe with chickens ranging in weight between 3 and 4 pounds.
+Chickens closer to 3 pounds require 24 minutes of total cooking time.
+Chickens closer to 4 pounds require 32 minutes of total cooking time.